429565000161264517609635766710319130884/Discord-Token-Generator/README.md

 //
 -| Generation is done through HTTP REQUEST
--| Account Generated is same quality as account created manually -| Creates Unlocked Accounts
+-| Account Generated is same quality as account created manually
+- Account does not get disabled after joining servers good quality -| Creates Unlocked Accounts

+Source will be released after 30+ Stars